 With a 2 3/4″ barrel, it takes size to the absolute limit.
 You also have the choice of going a little heavier with the -8 model.

-It’s time to take a look at what is out there for a 11 year old.
+It’s time to take a look at what is out there for an 11-year-old.
 They had to come into consideration soon, and it’s time.
 I’ve picked out this beauty from Easton.

 Easton 2020 Ghost